 The Bursar's Office divides payments for tuition and fees for an academic year into two billing cycles.
 The first bill for the fall semester is available in late June with payment due on or before August 1.
 Spring semester bills are available in late November and payment is due in the Bursar's Office by January 1.
-Please note that although the third and fourth years of medical school are academically divided into quarters, charges are billed and financial aid is disbursed on a semester basis.
-Hence, the loans that you accept, and Brown scholarship funds will be credited in two equal portions toward each semester's bill.
+The loans that you accept and Brown scholarship funds will be credited in two equal portions toward each semester's bill.
 The dates on which your financial aid will disburse to your student account each semester will depend upon the start date of your fall and spring semester in each academic year.
 Refer to the Disbursement Schedule listed on our website for the approximate dates that funding will be credited to your student account.
 Note that federal loans cannot be disbursed in the fall semester prior to July 1.
 Payment of your remaining billed charges minus anticipated aid should be mailed to the Cashier's Office (Box 1911, 69 Brown Street, 2nd Floor), or paid electronically at payment.brown.edu.
 Significant financial penalties are assessed if payments are not received by the due dates.